 To connect to the Media Server:

 1. Launch the Screenberry Server application on the Media Server computer.

 2. Launch the Screenberry Control Panel on the Operator Workstation.

-3. In the Available servers window, select the Media Server and press OK.
+3. In the Welcome window, select an available media server and press Connect.

-When running the Screenberry Server for the first time, the Windows Security Alert dialog window will appear with a notification that some features of the app might be blocked by Windows Firewall.
+When running the Screenberry Server for the first time, the Windows Security Alert dialog window will appear notifying that some features of the app can be blocked by Windows Firewall.
 Check both the Private Networks and Public Networks checkboxes to allow Screenberry Server to communicate on these networks.

 Creating a Project

 - The projects in Screenberry are created using nodes (see Working with Nodes).

 - Media content for the project such as images, video, and audio is stored on the Media Server, and managed using the Media Library (see Organizing Media).

 - Media content playback is controlled by the Media Player (see Media Playback).